Sidebar Menu

 Today, Ngambri descendants continue to contribute to the cultural life of Canberra through community leadership, cultural education, and participation in ceremonies and cultural events.
 Their ongoing connection to Country is an important part of the rich Aboriginal heritage of the ACT.

-Respectful acknowledgement of both Ngunnawal and Ngambri connections to the Canberra region reflects the complexity of Aboriginal history and highlights the importance of listening to community voices and supporting Aboriginal-led cultural initiatives.
+Respectful acknowledgement of both Ngunnawal/Ngunawal and Ngambri connections to the Canberra region reflects the complexity of Aboriginal history and highlights the importance of listening to community voices and supporting Aboriginal-led cultural initiatives.

 Cultural Education for Government and Organisations